 Continued year-on-year, double-digit growth is expected in revenue of Yahoo!
 Display Ad Network (YDN) including Yahoo!
 Premium DSP.
 On the other hand, there is an ongoing shift of Internet-enabled devices in Japan from personal computers to smart devices.
 Due to this shift, the Yahoo Japan Group is experiencing a decline in the use of its personal computer-based services and a rapid increase in the use of its smart device-based services.
-Based on the impact of this shift to smart devices, the Group is anticipating that Paid Search Advertising revenue in fiscal 2015 will decline at a single-digit pace compared with the previous fiscal year.
+Based on the impact of this shift to smart devices, the Group is anticipating that Paid Search Advertising revenue in fiscal 2015 will follow the trend of the second half of fiscal 2014 and decline slightly compared with the previous fiscal year.
 As a result, total advertising-related revenue in the fiscal year ending March 31, 2016 is expected to post high single-digit growth year on year.

 The total domestic e-commerce transaction value, including YAHUOKU! and Yahoo!
 Shopping, is forecast to continue its year-on-year expansion.
+With YAHUOKU!, both transaction value and revenue are expected to increase compared with the previous fiscal year.
 Yahoo!
-Shopping operations will place the main emphasis on expanding transaction value in the fiscal year ending March 2016 by proactively pursuing sales promotional activities while refining advertising products; in preparation for the shopping-related advertising revenue growth phase that is scheduled to start in the fiscal year ending March 2017.
+Shopping operations, however, will place the main emphasis on expanding transaction value in the fiscal year ending March 2016 while refining advertising products in preparation for the shopping-related advertising revenue growth phase that is scheduled to start in the fiscal year ending March 2017.